Brogdin/MEE-342-Group-Project/Phase-2-Report.md

 Analysis Results and Discussion about Pin:
 The pin was analyzed with PPS-CF as the material.
 This was done because the pin is placed in double shear with the forearm support piece as well as the fishing line.
 The improved strength of PPS-CF was chosen as suitable for this double shear loading.
 Loading: the pin was loaded in double shear, the forearm support covers the center 0.5” of the pin, and the fishing line applies a 60lb force in the opposing direction of the fixed face.
 Results: Von Mises stress of 23MPa in double shear.
 SF of 3.3 for max shear.
-The pin will be able to handle the loads we expect to apply to it.
+The pin will be able to handle the loads we expect to apply to it for a long period of time.

 Image of Pin Mesh: